by Adam Lynton

 BMW's iDrive debuted as a clunky and difficult to understand infotainment system, which has since evolved into a handsome, elegant, and intuitive multimedia interface that makes the management of all the car's features a breeze.
 In version 7.0 here, things have regressed slightly with the driver modes a little bit finicky to access, although once found, two settings can be saved on red-colored steering-mounted paddles labeled M1 and M2.
 That aside, a 10.25-inch touchscreen complements the rotary dial, and controls a standard 16-speaker Harman Kardon system, with a Bowers & Wilkins upgrade available.
 SiriusXM with HD Radio, a 32GB drive, two USB ports, and WiFi with voice-activated nav are standard.
 Apple CarPlay is fitted, but mere mortals with their affordable Android devices won't be able to connect via anything other than Bluetooth.

-The M8 is a brand new entrant to the market, and as such, has no reliability rating from J.D.
+The M8 is a brand new entrant to the US market, and as such, has no reliability rating from J.D.
 Power as yet.
 There are also no recalls.
 The similar M850i did suffer one recall for a faulty image display on the rearview camera, but has otherwise been trouble-free.
 In terms of warranty, BMW offers a four-year/50,000-mile bumper-to-bumper warranty and exceptional 12-year/unlimited-mileage rust coverage.
 Free roadside assistance is also included for the first four years of ownership with no mileage limitations.

 The M8 is the flagship of the BMW range, and features numerous safety additions: frontal collision warning, collision mitigation, pedestrian detection, blind-spot monitoring with rear cross-traffic alert, lane departure warning, adaptive cruise control with stop and go at speeds of up to 80 mph, and active side collision prevention systems are all available.
 Active Guard and Active Protection are most useful in the event of an imminent crash.
 Seatbelts will be pre-tensioned, windows will automatically close, and the car will activate post-crash braking to minimize damage to the vehicle and its occupants - most helpful should the driver become incapacitated.
 Dual front and side-impact airbags, as well as rollover curtain airbags and rear head airbags, are also included.

 A grand tourer or full-size luxury sports car needs to satisfy a few criteria: firstly, it needs to be lavishly appointed and exceedingly comfortable.
 Check.
 Secondly, it needs to be large enough to fit luggage for the driver and his companion.
 Check.
 Finally, the consummate GT must also have enough power to shift the tides of war.
 Check.
 So, the M8 is the perfect GT then?
 Not quite.
 Thanks to a carbon roof, there's no portal to the stars.
 Also, it lacks some driver aids that you'd really expect to be thrown in for free.
 Worst of all, the M850i is just as good a cruiser with not too much less power, and a far more palatable price tag.
 The M8 is for Top Trumps and letting your peers at the country club know that you have the best and most expensive Bimmer.
 BMW could have made no changes and just stuck a higher price on a rebadged 8 Series, and it would still sell by the truckload.
-Make no mistake, the M8 is glorious in almost every measurable way - it's just kind of pointless.
+Make no mistake, the M8 is glorious in almost every measurable way and is worthy of a test drive - it's just kind of pointless.

-The regular M8 starts at a base price of $133,000 before options and other charges.
+The regular 2020 BMW M8 Coupe starts at a base price of $133,000 before options and other charges.
 It is also subject to a $1,000 gas guzzler tax and BMW's $995 destination fee.
 Stepping up to the pièce de résistance, the M8 Competition will cost you at least $146,000.
 Fully loaded, this trim will escalate to a whopping $178,025, but will then include upgraded brakes, a higher top speed, a better sound system, and all available driver assistance programs.

 The M8 is highly-equipped as standard and features a 600 hp powerplant mated to an eight-speed automatic gearbox.
 Numerous features on the car are adaptive, including the LED headlights and taillights, the suspension damping, and the exhaust.
 20-inch wheels are standard, as is a 16-speaker Harman Kardon sound system.
 This is linked to a 10.25-inch infotainment screen managed by touch and iDrive 7.
 A head-up display is also standard in conjunction with Live Cockpit Professional, a 12.3-inch digital instrument cluster.
 The seats are covered in Merino leather, with Alcantara and Nappa draped lavishly over the rest of the interior.
 Brake-performance enhancements are fitted too, including brake drying, stand-by, and fade compensation.
 Competition models add numerous suspension upgrades, a 17 hp bump in power, more aggressive calibration of electronic stability systems, and a track mode.
 They also receive bespoke wheels and unique seatbelts, as well as an M-Sport exhaust and numerous Competition badges.